| Term 1 (15 weeks) |

 MATH 4442 |

-(UBC BIOT 242) The course covers the organization and graphical representation of data, frequency distributions, measures of central tendency, variation and other measures; probability theory and laws, random variables, discrete and continuous probability distributions; sampling, estimation and hypothesis testing with both large and small samples; application to population means, proportions, difference of population means, paired differences; method of least squares, linear regression and correlation, goodness-of-fit tests and a brief introduction to analysis of variance.
+(UBC BIOT 242) The course covers inferential statistics and statistical research methods to give the students the tools to critically assess research papers.
+The course starts with discrete and continuous probability distributions; sampling, estimation and hypothesis testing; application to population means, proportions, difference of population means, paired differences; method of least squares, linear regression and correlation, goodness-of-fit tests and a brief introduction to analysis of variance.
 Multivariate techniques, applied to microarray analysis, will also be introduced.
+Statistical software, such as R, is used throughout to work with large realistic data sets.

 |